Board and Staff

 Pulitzer Prize winning playwright and screenwriter Tony Kushner is widely recognized for his works that tackle the most difficult subjects in contemporary history with a “humanizing act of imagination.”
 Kushner’s play Angels in America: A Gay Fantasia on National Themes won the Pulitzer Prize for Drama in 1993 and a Tony Award for Best Play two years in a row: in 1993 for Angels in America: Millennium Approaches (Part One) and in 1994 for Angels in America: Perestroika (Part Two).
 His other plays include A Bright Room Called Day (1985), a verse play set in Weimar Berlin; Slavs!
 (1994), an ironic 80-minute meditation on the Russian Revolution; and Homebody/Kabul (2001), which addresses the crisis in the Middle East.
 Caroline, or Change (2002) was nominated in 2004 for Tony Awards for Best Book for a Musical and Best Score, the latter with composer and collaborator Jeanine Tesori.
 Kushner has done adaptations of several classics, among them Corneille’s L’Illusion comique, S. Y. Ansky’s The Dybbuk and Bertolt Brecht’s The Good Person of Szechwan and Mother Courage.
 He wrote the screenplays for Munich (2005), directed by Steven Spielberg, and for Angels in America (2003), directed by Mike Nichols for HBO and winner of a Golden Globe Award and an Emmy Award for Best Miniseries.
 His books include Brundibar, with illustrations by Maurice Sendak; The Art of Maurice Sendak, 1980 to the Present; and Wrestling with Zion: Progressive Jewish-American Responses to the Palestinian/Israeli Conflict, co-edited with Aliza Solomon.
 In 2012, Kushner was awarded a National Medal of Arts by President Barack Obama.

-Matt is Head of the Global Value Team and a Portfolio Manager of the Global Value, International Value, US Value and Gold strategies.
-He joined First Eagle Investment Management in 2008 to head the Global Value Team.
-Matthew started his career in Brisbane, Australia with the Queensland Investment Corporation in 1991, where he ultimately was responsible for their International Equity exposure.
-In 1994, he joined Goldman Sachs in Sydney, where he worked for a year before moving to New York to join Goldman Sachs Asset Management.
-In 2001, Matthew co-founded and was named Equity Chief Investment Officer of the Investment Strategy Group for Goldman Sachs private client business and in 2002 became a Managing Director of the firm.
-In 2003, he moved to London to become Co-Founder of Goldman Sachs Global Equity Partners.
+Matt is head of the Global Value team and a portfolio manager of the Global, Overseas, US Value and Gold Funds.
+He joined First Eagle in September 2008 to lead the Global Value team.
+Previously, Matt worked for Goldman Sachs Asset Management (GSAM) in London, where he served as co-portfolio manager of Global Equity Partners, a group he co-founded in 2003 that ran a focused global equity portfolio for offshore private wealth clients.
+Earlier in his career, Matt was equity chief investment officer of the Investment Strategy Group for Goldman Sachs’ private client business.
+He joined Goldman Sachs in Sydney in 1994.
+Matt started his career in 1991 in Brisbane, Australia, with the Queensland Investment Corporation and was ultimately responsible for the firm’s international equity exposure.
+He was born in Rabaul, Papua New Guinea, and grew up in Queensland, Australia.
+He received his bachelor of commerce with first-class honors and master of international commercial law from the University of Queensland.
+Matt holds the Chartered Financial Analyst (CFA) designation.
 Matt received his Bachelor of Commerce with first-class honors and Master of International Commercial Law from the University of Queensland, Brisbane, Australia.
-Matthew has interests in the field of education and serves as President of the Trinity School Board of Trustees, a member of the Board of Dean’s Advisors of the Harvard School of Public Health, and a Board member of the University of Queensland in the United States of America.
-He is also a Trustee of the Board of Directors for the Library of America.
-Matt holds the Chartered Financial Analyst (CFA) designation.
+Matthew has interests in the field of education, serving as President of the Trinity School Board of Trustees, co-chair of the Board of Dean’s Advisors of the Harvard School of Public Health, and a Board member of the University of Queensland in the United States of America.
+He is also a trustee of the Board of Directors for the Library of America.

 Since 1956, Elihu Rose has been a Partner of Rose Associates, a real-estate investment and management firm that builds, owns, and manages residential and commercial properties in the metropolitan New York area.
 Rose is Co-Chairman of the Park Avenue Armory and former Chairman of the Board of the International Center of Photography.
 He is a Fellow of the American Academy of Arts and Science.
 In 1993 he received the Superior Public Service Medal from the U.S. Navy and in 2004 the Outstanding Civilian Service Medal from the U.S. Army.
 A military historian, Rose has taught for many years at Columbia University.